hutingerica/beyond-flavour/src/pages/thank-you.md

 excerpt: ''

 ---
-Thank you for contacting us!
+Thank you for contacting me!
 I will get back in touch with you soon.

 **Have a great day !**